 While this method is doable, it takes a lot of time and there is a much easier way to create Bammy using Cassava flour.
 The flavor and texture of Bammy bread won’t change a bit by using Cassava flour.

-What I love about bread-making with Cassava flour, and specifically this one from my affiliate partner Otto’s Naturals, is the texture.
+What I love about bread-making with Cassava flour, and specifically this one from Otto’s Naturals, is the texture.
 Seriously.
 I have been gluten and grain free for YEARS and trust me when I say that there is no comparison between baking with Cassava flour and baking with a nut flour, coconut flour, or any other more well-known alternative flour.
 Cassava flour out bakes the competition every single time.
 The results are consistently perfect.

 Cassava flour is also chalk full of fiber and has quite a bit of calcium.
 This makes me happy since I am always looking to bake things that pack a nourishing punch.